I have always imagined that Paradise

 (Jorge Luis Borges)

-Other tasks included laminating and shelving books, but even a fall down the library staircase in high heels while carrying a box of heavy books could not keep me away.
-Result was ruptured tendons and blue/purple/yellow Picasso-like artwork on my ankle which ended up in a cast twice in the space of six months.
-Yes, you know my Nana’s saying by now, “Girl, if you want to get somewhere in life, do it well, or don’t start at all.”
+There was no task I felt like skipping.
+Laminating, repairing and shelving books, writing ISBDs, not even a fall down the library staircase while carrying a box of heavy books could keep me away.
+Ruptured tendons and blue/purple/yellow Picasso-like artwork on my ankle were the results, the cast included.
+Like my Nana used to say, “Girl if you want to get somewhere in life, do it well, or don’t start at all.

+”Needing a cast twice in six months, that was part of “doing it well.”
 Typical Nana-wisdom.
-After all, born in the middle of the First World War, and lived through the Second one eating potato peels in order to survive.
-Sadly she only lived until age 70, for she had wisdom worthy of being published in Encyclopædia Britannica.
+She was born in the middle of the First World War and lived through the Second World war, eating potato peels to survive.
+She passed away when she was 70, for she had wisdom worthy of being published in Encyclopædia Britannica.

-Shortcut rambling used in Twitter was something I needed to keep reminding myself of when I started writing four years ago.
+Shortcut rambling used on Twitter was something I needed to learn when I started writing four years ago.
 I now adore my followers and have learned a lot from them.
-Before, I was blissfully unaware about this form of shortcut rambling.
+Before, I was blissfully unaware of this form of rambling.

 An original idea.
 That can’t be too hard.

-I miss the time when you had to drag an encyclopaedia from a library shelf to your table and turn page after page, looking for answers for your homework.
+I missed the time when you had to drag five books from a library shelf to your table and turn page after page, looking for answers to your homework.
 Now Wikipedia and other encyclopaedias are an online two-second-click on my menu bar, something I use every single day for the silliest of reasons, but the hunger remains.
-This is, of course, at the cost of public libraries and those trying to pen word after word when writing big, heavy, wonderful encyclopaedias.

 However, just like Mr Google and Mrs Bing are the worst doctors on the internet, Wikipedia is not always correct either, so check your resources wisely.
 Trying to get this into the mind of young people who forgot to finish their homework on time, is a lost cause.

-My hunger for tangible books and libraries still makes me wonder about the vast amount of knowledge that was lost when the library of Alexandria burned down in 48 BC, and during its following three known times of destruction.
+My hunger for real books and libraries still makes me wonder about the vast amount of knowledge that was lost when the library of Alexandria burned down in 48 BC, and during its following three known times of destruction.
 It almost pains me not knowing.
-Similarly, ISIS recent burning of books and rare manuscripts from Mosul’s libraries not only angers me, but makes me wonder who the real infidels are, us who try to protect world history, or those aiming to destroy it.

 If you’re interested in doing Library Studies in Ireland, you can find more information here: